Choose an ADA compliant toilet with these five easy tips

 Partner with Ferguson for ADA bathroom projects

 Discuss your next project with Ferguson.
-Our knowledgeable associates can share their expertise about our vast inventory of products to help you find the parts you need to complete your bathroom and kitchen accessibility jobs smoothly and on schedule.
+Our knowledgeable associates can share their expertise about our vast inventory of products to help you find the parts you need to complete your bathroom accessibility jobs smoothly and on schedule.

 Get more tips for your industry with Ferguson Trade Talk.